hackware1993/ChenSort/README.md

 **The time complexity is O(n) at best and O(nlog2n) at worst, the space complexity is O(n), and it is stable.**

-Average speed is 3 times faster than Quicksort, fastest is 20 times.
+Randomly generate [1000,10000000] random numbers in the range [-2^63,2^63-1], average speed is 3 times faster than Quicksort, fastest is 20 times.
+Traditional counting sorts and bucket sorts cannot handle such a large range of values because the performance is worse than Quicksort.

 Currently writing an academic paper and expecting to be recognized by the academic community.